 - Developing or updating security policies and procedures

-During your presentation, make sure to mention if projects are on time and on budget, and if they require additional resources (if they do, provide good reasoning).
+During your cybersecurity presentation to the board of directors, make sure to mention if these projects are on time and on budget and if they require additional resources (if they do, provide good reasoning).

 Last but not least, inform board members about updated high-level objectives, costs, timelines, and ROI of the projects.